 A Zippo Hand Warmer is excellent gift for your friend with icy hands.
 Throw in a bottle of lighter fluid so they can fire it up ASAP and dole out warm handshakes and high fives.
 This gadget can produce more than 10 times the heat of disposable warmers.

 You can’t go wrong with these cozy breathable felted-wool slippers by Glerups; they have a soft leather sole perfect for puttering around the house.
-They’re also available with a rubber sole in case your always-cold friend likes to go for a stroll around the block.
+They’re also available in a version with a rubber sole in case your always-cold friend likes to go for a stroll around the block.

 “For the golden trifecta of warm and cozy, you need to cover: 1.
 Feet (I suggest thick wool socks).
 2. A hot beverage to warm cold fingers and to warm up from the inside out.
 3. A fleece sweater to keep the heat in.” – Tip from MEC staffer Aimee